 - This looks interesting, but I’m not entirely sure how I might go about using it.
 Any thoughts?

-Nothing this time around, but I’ll keep my eyes posted for content to share with you in future posts.
+Nothing this time around, but I’ll keep my eyes peeled for something to include next time!

 Cloud Computing/Cloud Management